mackerelio/documents/content/docs/entry/plugins/mackerel-plugin-jvm.md

 | --tempfile  | Path to Temp file                                                         |          |                                            |

 - If the `--remote` option is specified, jps and jstat must be executable locally from this plugin.
+- If there is more than one application with the name specified in the `--javaname` option, only one of the metrics will be posted.
+  - To identify one of several applications with duplicate names, specify the pid file of the application to be monitored with the `--pidfile` option, or adjust the application name to avoid duplication.

 <h2 id="config">Example configuration</h2>